petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 {% include Gap %}

 There are still some minor defects, and that is probably due to lack of resolution of measurements.
-As further increasing of measurement resolution will take too long to capture, the next step would be to implement a hybrid measurement sequence with basic resolution across the whole cube and high resolution on `r+g+b=1` plane.
+As further increasing the measurement resolution would take too long to capture, the next step is to implement a hybrid measurement sequence with a basic resolution across the entire cube and a high resolution on the `r+g+b=1` plane.